giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 ![nls](https://user-images.githubusercontent.com/32396630/51924099-b3f5df80-23ec-11e9-8a44-17641528ce0c.jpg)

-The model obtained, training the algorithms on these artificial dataset, confirm the overall correctness of the implementations build in the project.
+The models obtained, training the algorithms on these artificial datasets, confirm the the overall correctness of their implementation.
-<br />To do so, another model is trained using the matlab function _fitcsvm_ (with parameters consistent with those used by the implementation under testing).
-This modle is then used as a baseline to check if the other models are consistent with it.
+<br />To do so, another model is trained using the matlab function _fitcsvm_ (with parameters consistent with those used by the implementations under testing).
+This model is then used as a baseline to check if the other models are consistent with it.

 Furthermore during the training phase different statistics are collected.
 Among these:
 - The number of iteration performed